 Because the earliest DVD versions of Fright Night contained no commentary tracks, in 2008 the cast and crew partnered with Icons of Fright to record a handful of downloadable “pirate” commentary tracks about the making of the film.
 The tracks ended up on a limited-edition 30th anniversary Blu-ray of the film, which sold out in hours.

 Holland had the chance to meet Vincent Price one night at a dinner party at McDowall’s.
 And the actor was well aware that McDowall’s character was based on him.
-“I was a little bit embarrassed by it,” admitted Holland.
+“I was a little bit embarrassed by it,” Holland admitted.
 “He said it was wonderful and he thought Roddy did a wonderful job.
 Thank God he didn’t ask why he wasn’t cast in it.”